 The CdA workshop format provides university students an opportunity to gain practical experience and investigate development concepts by teaching a skill to a group.
 Skills taught in the workshops need to be of interest to the participants but not necessarily related to fiber arts.

 - Interest in working at the grass roots level in rural Andean Bolivia with Quechua women and teens

 - Intermediate Spanish – Your language level will influence the effectiveness of the workshops you teach and the quality of the cultural exchange

-- Fiber Arts Skills Preferred – Especially in the areas of the floor loom, sewing, knitting, weaving, crocheting, rug hooking, etc.
+- Fiber Arts Skills Preferred – Especially in the areas of sewing, knitting, weaving, crocheting, rug hooking, etc.

-- Be flexible, patient, motivated to work independently, and tolerant
+- Be flexible, patient, tolerant, and motivated to work independently

 - Due to the remote location, volunteer should be healthy and in good physical shape